The Long Wait to Get Pregnant

 You could try surrogacy, usually used in the case that both partners are infertile, in which another woman carries your child for you.
 She could carry a donor egg or a donor embryo, or any combination of the above in order to assist you in having your own child.

 Finally, there is adoption.
-I think most people understand the adoption process, in which you legal state, in a court of law, that you now claim a child that is not yours biologically, and/or was not conceived by your means.
+I think most people understand the adoption process, in which you legally state, in a court of law, that you now claim a child that is not yours biologically, and/or was not conceived by your means.
 Many couples are able to adopt newborn babies.

 Obviously there are more, but much more complicated options, but if you find yourself in need of any of those, your doctor will be there to walk you through the process, and you’ll likely know way more than I do at that point.

 What hurts even more, is when conception is achieved, whether naturally or with medical help, and you lose the baby.
-My husband and I have now lost a number of pregnancies, because my body is struggling to actually hold on to my embryos.
-We can be pregnant one day, and find out after a week or more that I no longer am.
+My husband and I have now lost a number of pregnancies, because my body was struggling to actually hold on to my embryos.
+We could be pregnant one day, and find out after a week or even longer that I was no longer.

 Of course, it’s much more traumatic than just that, but you get the point.
 I’ve even talked to mothers that have been 4 to 6 months along and were picking out the name of their child and setting up the nursery, only to lose the baby.
 We have been there as well.
 A couple years ago, we lost our second son at 5 months pregnant.

-You may not get pregnant naturally and one of more of these options may not work for you, or even be an option.
+You may not get pregnant naturally, and one of more of these options may not work for you, or even be an option.
 But if you truly want children, it will happen, likely in the most unexpected way.
 I know this doesn’t solve your pain and heartache.
 I’m there with you.

 I only mean to give you support that you are not alone, and hope that there is a future that includes children for you and your spouse if that's what you really want.
 What we did was to schedule a deadline for getting pregnant naturally.
 After one year of trying, we gave it one more year before we considered other options.
 (Just before the deadline, we got pregnant on our own!
 Seriously read Toni Weshler's book.)

 © 2014 Victoria Van Ness